-The olive tree is an inextricable part of the Greek culture, gastronomy, and history.
+The olive tree is an inextricable part of Greek culture, gastronomy, and history.

-Guests will have the opportunity to learn about the history of the olive tree, olive press techniques as well as soap making and other uses of olive oil and its by-products.
+Guests have the opportunity to learn about the history of the olive tree, olive press techniques, soap making, and other uses of olive oil and its by-products.

-The Museum has a free entrance as well as provides guided tours and it is open to the audience on a yearly basis from the 1st of April to the 30th of September, from 9:00 to 18:00.
-For more info, please visit www.olivemuseum.com.
+The entrance to the Museum is free and guided tours are provided.
+It is open from the 1st of April to the 6th of October, from 10:00 to 18:00.

-The Egares Olive Press Museum is located in Egares village.
+The Olive Press Museum is located in Egares village.

-Car rental: Τhere's the option of renting a car with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Egares Olive Press Museum and many other places of interest at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a rental car allows visitors to discover Egares Olive Press Museum and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the port of Naxos.
-There are few buses from Chora to Egares.
+There are buses from Chora to Egares during the day.
+Line 5 reaches Egares.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.